ssfsx17/sky-islands/core.md

 - Type: Sphere centered on self
 - Range: 10 feet
 - Target: Self and all allies in range
+- Mapless: All allies in the same row
 - Restore an amount of health to the targets equal to your Hexenkraft Techs skill rating.
 The visual effect is derived from the element used.

 **Revive**: